 I have always had a permanent curiosity for languages, translation, intercultural communication and travelling.

 I got to know Prolinnova from another Uruguayan friend who is currently working for it.

 I have worked with rural communities in different regions of Brazil, in Ghana and in Mozambique and also contributed to setting up a project in Tanzania.
 The methods I apply are actor-oriented, with strong field-research components and tools for participatory assessment and reflection.
-More recently, I have applied a similar methodology for a socioeconomic study on impact-assessment of a project within the Tijuca National Park in Rio de Janeiro, Brazil.
+More recently, I have applied a similar methodology in a socioeconomic study on impact assessment of a project within the Tijuca National Park in Rio de Janeiro, Brazil.
 Following this experience, while based in Berlin, I am further contributing to the Master Ambiental consultancy group in Brazil in a variety of projects.